Lakshay1221-apple/gateway_llm/README.md

 - Costs shown by LiteLLM are estimates and depend on provider pricing metadata.
 - Fallback and router behavior depends on valid model names and available API keys.
+- Guardrail examples are intentionally simple and should be expanded before production use.
 - The notebook is designed as a learning and prototyping workflow rather than a production gateway service.